< Back to ALL blogs

 1. Never Eat Alone

 In his book, Never Eat Alone, Keith Ferrazzi postulates that you should always have at least one conversational partner for lunch and dinner.
-If you manage to meet - on average - 2 new people per day with this strategy (and if you use it both during working days and during the weekend), you’ll have met over 700 people over the course of one year.
+If you manage to meet, on average, 2 new people per day with this strategy (and if you use it both during working days and during the weekend), you’ll have met over 700 people over the course of one year.

-After 20 years, this means you would have met over 14.000 contacts and likely built one of the strongest networks among all your friends.
+After 20 years, this means you would have met over 14,000 contacts and likely built one of the strongest networks among all your friends.
+Having used this strategy myself, even though not to such an extreme extent, I was positively stunned by the results.

 2. Attend Networking Events